uchicago-cs/cmsc23320/website/academic_honesty.rst

 the Internet.
 This class has a **ZERO TOLERANCE** policy on plagiarism.
 If we determine you committed plagiarism, you will receive an F in the class regardless of how small the offence was.
 You will also be referred to the Dean of Students in the College for further adjudication.
-The College may impose further penalties, up to and including suspension and expulsion.

-Please note that plagiarism is fairly easy for us to detect: we use a series of automated tools that look for similarities between your code and other students’ code (across all sections of the class), including code submitted in previous offerings of this class.
-If you use someone else’s code, it is very likely you will get caught and, to reiterate, you will then automatically receive an F in the class.
+Please note that plagiarism is fairly easy for us to detect: we use a series of automated tools that look for similarities between your code and other students’ code, including code submitted in previous offerings of this class.
+If you use someone else’s code, it is very likely you will get caught, even if you attempt to cover your tracks (please note that, while we use automated tools to do an initial analysis, all potential cases of plagiarism are verified by the course staff).

 Fortunately, avoiding plagiarism is very simple!
 For the most part, you just need to follow these rules:

-* **DO NOT** ask another student in the class to show you or e-mail you their code.
+* **DO NOT ask another student in the class to show you or e-mail you their code**.
 It doesn't matter how you want to use it: even if you just want to skim through their solution for inspiration, this is still plagiarism.
 Needless to say, you **MUST NOT** use someone else's code (with or without their permission) in your own solution.
-* Similarly, **DO NOT** show or share your code with another student in the class.
+* Similarly, **DO NOT show or share your code with another student in the class**.
-  If someone in the class asks you to share your code with them, even if you're certain they won't use it and they just want to look at it to get "unstuck", please point them to this part of the syllabus. *Take into account that, if you willingly share your code with someone else, you are not being a "Good Samaritan": you are an equally guilty party in a plagiarism offence, and will also receive an F.*
+  If someone in the class asks you to share your code with them, even if you're certain they won't use it and they just want to look at it to get "unstuck", please point them to this page. *Take into account that, if you willingly share your code with someone else, you are not being a "Good Samaritan": you are an equally guilty party in a plagiarism offence, and will also receive an F.*
-* **DO NOT** post your code in publicly-accessible websites, like pastebin, a public GitHub repository, GitHub gists, etc. While it can be a convenient mechanism to share code with an instructor/TA or with a project partner, it can also expose your code to other students in the class.
-You are provided with a private repository on our GitLab server, and you should use that repository exclusively to share code with your project partner, or with the instructional staff.
+* **DO NOT post your code in publicly-accessible websites, like pastebin, a public GitHub repository, GitHub gists, etc.** While it can be a convenient mechanism to share code with an instructor/TA or with a project partner, it can also expose your code to other students in the class.
+You are provided with a private Git repository, and you should use that repository exclusively to share code with your project partner, or with the instructional staff.